 In this article, we’ll show you SECTION 1, “How to Build a Resume” or proper resume format and SECTION 2, “How to Write a Resume.”

 Section 1 – How To Make a Resume (or Proper Resume Format)

-Good resume writing is an art form and can make the difference between getting lost in the pile and being invited in for an interview.
+Good resume writing (and proper resume format) is an art form and can make the difference between getting lost in the pile and being invited in for an interview.